cloudflare/wrangler-legacy/docs/content/sites.md

 wrangler generate --site myProj
 ```

-This command creates the source directory `dist`, `wrangler.toml`, and `worker-site` directory required.
+This command creates the source directory `public`, `wrangler.toml`, and `worker-site` directory required.

-Any files you wish to upload and make live should live in `dist`.
+Any files you wish to upload and make live should live in `public`.
 You can change this later.

 ### Setup existing static project

-If you already have a folder (e.g. `./dist`) with the static files you'd like to be served from a Worker script, you can upload them to Worker's KV.
+If you already have a folder (e.g. `./public`) with the static files you'd like to be served from a Worker script, you can upload them to Worker's KV.
 First run:

 ```
 $ wrangler init --site --bucket="./dist"